mobxjs/mobx/example/blog/React+Observables.md

 * ... etc. You will notice that with each action, the minimum amount of components will be re-rendered.

 Finally, since each component tracks its own dependencies, there is usually no need to explicitly re-render the children of a component.
 For example, if the total of the shopping cart is re-rendered, there is no need to re-render the entries as well.
-React's own *Pure-RenderMixin* makes sure that that doesn't happen.
+React's own *PureRenderMixin* makes sure that that doesn't happen.

 ## The numbers